City comparison

 Climate, safety, and demographics side by side.

-Dallas and East Providence have nearly identical overall cost-of-living indices.
-Housing costs are roughly 11% lower in East Providence than in Dallas.
-If you earn $80,000 in Dallas, you'd need about $80,116 in East Providence to keep the same standard of living.
+East Providence, RI is about 0.5% cheaper overall than Dallas, TX, based on our cost-of-living index.
+Housing costs are roughly 13% higher in Dallas than in East Providence.
+If you earn $80,000 in Dallas, you'd need about $79,592 in East Providence to keep the same standard of living.